Avoiding the perils and pitfalls for high impact healthcare investment

 - Stewardship, ethical leaders and strong cultures are as important as any quantitative factor in assessing healthcare companies.

 This article explores each of the areas outlined above.
-You can explore the healthcare companies we own by visiting our microsite and filtering the interactive map by Sustainable Development Goal 3 – Good Health and Wellbeing.
+You can explore the healthcare companies we own by visiting our Portfolio Explorer and filtering the Sustainable Development Goals by Sustainable Development Goal 3 – Good Health and Wellbeing.

 Healthcare is about human health outcomes, not about GICS sectors or benchmarks